Film: The Devil's Carnival

 (played by Zdunich) himself.
 There they endure the repetition of the transgressions that lead them to Hell in the first place.

 It is the first episode of an intended series.
 The second movie entered production in late 2012 and was originally due out in the later half of 2013, but production was stalled due to funding and distribution difficulties.
-Work recently resumed on the film, with a tentative projected release date in late 2014.
+Work resumed in summer of 2014, wrapping on August 25.
+A promotional video featuring Tech N9ne

 This film provides examples of: